Hey, good to see you here!

 Classic Rock – I grew up in the 1970’s, with such hairy influencers as Led Zeppelin, Elton John, Fleetwood Mac and Lynyrd Skynyrd.
 I’ll never be influenced by disco, and if a guy who can’t play an instrument calls himself a musician, I’m Out! m/ m/

-Lastly, if you’d like early notification of new stuff I post here, including some exclusive interviews and reviews of property courses and experiences we’ve had in property and elsewhere, please subscribe.
+Lastly, if you’d like early notification of new stuff I post here, including some exclusive interviews and reviews of courses and experiences we’ve had in affiliate marketing, property and elsewhere, just leave a comment below and subscribe.
 Thanks. 👍🏻